Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Optimized PWA for Entire Network

-Theorem~\ref{thm:kan-overall-error} shows how to calculate the error once we have decided upon a PWA abstraction of each unit $\decor\psi{i}{j,k}$ yielding the error term $\decor\err{i}{j,k}$.
-The constants $\decor{W}{i}{j,k}$ corresponding to each unit can be computed by traversing the graph corresponding to the neural network starting from nodes in the first layer and moving on to the subsequent layers.
-The key problem is therefore to decide how many pieces to allocate to each unit so that (a) the total error of the piecewise affine approximation is within the desired worst case error bound $\delta$; and (b) the sum over the number of pieces for each unit for the entire KAN is minimized.
-We note that the sum of pieces is the correct objective to minimize since this number will determine the complexity of the verification problem, especially the MILP formulation that we will provide in Section~\ref{sec:milp-formulation}.
-We formulate the problem of optimal abstraction as a variant of the well-known knapsack problem called the multi-option knapsack problem~\cite{Kellerer+Others/2004/MultipleChoice}.
+Theorem~\ref{thm:kan-overall-error} shows how to calculate the error once we have decided upon a PWA abstraction of each unit $\psi_{i,j}$ yielding the error term $\err_{i,j}$.
+The constants $\decor{S}{l}{i,j}$ corresponding to each unit and output can be computed using a layer-by-layer error propagation analysis that was presented in the proof of the theorem.
+For the remainder of this section, we will assume that the network has a single output, and we write $S_{i,j}$ for the corresponding sensitivity weight $\decor{S}{1}{i,j}$.
+Alternatively, we may specify a weight vector that combines error bound for each component of the output into an overall weighted error bound to be minimized.

+The key problem is therefore to decide how many pieces $p_{i,j}$ to allocate to each unit $\psi_{i,j}$, given a fixed global budget $B$ on the total number of pieces used across the entire network, i.e., $\sum_{i,j} p_{i,j} \leq B$, so as to minimize the resulting overall approximation error $\sum_{i,j} S_{i,j} \times \err_{i,j}(p_{i,j})$.
+We fix a budget on the total number of pieces, rather than on the error, because it is this number that determines the complexity of the downstream verification problem, especially the MILP formulation that we will provide in Section~\ref{sec:milp-formulation}: for a fixed complexity budget $B$, we then obtain the allocation of pieces to units that makes the best use of it, i.e., that minimizes the resulting approximation error.
+We formulate the problem of optimized abstraction as a variant of the well-known knapsack problem called the multi-choice knapsack problem~\cite{Kellerer+Others/2004/MultipleChoice}.

 \begin{problem}[Multi-Choice Knapsack Problem] An instance of the multi-choice knapsack problem is defined as follows: \begin{compactdesc} \item[Inputs:] We have $N \geq 1$ \emph{options}, wherein each option is a set of $k \geq 1$ items that are available to be chosen and the items belonging to two different options are disjoint.
 Furthermore, for each option $i$, we have a table of non-negative weights (listed in ascending order) and values for the items in option $i$: